The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Introduction

 However, the constraints on the inner dark matter densities for dSphs are still limited by statistical errors \citep{Zhu2016} and systematic uncertainties behind dynamical modeling \citep{Genina2018,Wang2022,Wang2023}.
-For example, \cite{Read2019} and \cite{Hayashi2020} both measured the inner dark matter densities for eight classical dSphs, utilizing spherical and axisymmetric Jeans analysis respectively, but their measurements are not fully consistent with each other.
-In fact, cuspy dSphs can be biased to be cored due to violations of steady-state and/or spherical assumptions \citep{Genina2018,Wang2022}.
-Besides, binary orbital motions can inflate the overall velocity dispersion, whereas deflate the very central densities of dSphs in dynamical modeling \citep{Wang2023}, though the change is not significant for classical dSphs.
+For example, \cite{Read2019}, \cite{Kaplinghat2019}, \cite{Hayashi2020} and \cite{Andrade2024} all measured the inner dark matter densities for eight classical dSphs in our Milky Way (MW), utilizing spherical/axisymmetric Jeans analysis, or the phase-space distribution function method, but part of their measurements are not fully consistent with each other.
+In fact, cuspy dSphs can be biased to be cored due to violations of model assumptions \citep{Genina2018,Wang2022}.
+Besides, binary orbital motions can inflate the overall velocity dispersion, whereas deflate the very central densities of dSphs in dynamical modeling \citep[e.g.][]{2022ApJ...939....3P}, though the change is not expected to be significant for classical dSphs \citep{Wang2023}.

-The Milky Way dSphs are close enough to collect kinematical data of individual member stars for dynamical modeling.
-Recent observations have revealed the co-existence of multiple stellar populations in these systems \citep[e.g.][]{Tolstoy2004,Battaglia2008,AE2012b,Pace2020,Arroyo-Polonio2024}.
+The MW dSphs are close enough to have their individual member stars observed for dynamical modeling \citep{Battaglia2013R,Battaglia2022}.
+Recent observations revealed the co-existence of multiple stellar populations in these systems \citep[e.g.][]{Tolstoy2004,Battaglia2008,AE2012b,Pace2020,Arroyo-Polonio2024}.
 Many studies model the stellar kinematics of different populations simultaneously to constrain the inner dark matter distributions in several dSphs \citep{Battaglia2008,Walker2011,AE2012a,Agnello2012,Amorisco2013,Zhu2016,Strigari2017,Hayashi2018,Pace2020}.
 For example, \cite{Walker2011} estimate the slopes of mass profiles for Fornax and Sculptor defined by masses enclosed within half-number radii of two stellar populations, and found that their results are consistent with cored dark matter halos.
-In this study, we use the chemodynamical model developed in \cite{Zhu2016} and \cite{2016MNRAS.462.4001Z}, which extends the discrete axisymmetric Jeans Anisotropic Multi-Gaussian Expansion (\textsc{jam}) model \citep{Watkins2013}.
-Specifically, we will adopt both the single-population \textsc{jam} model and a chemodynamical model in our analysis.